 One cannot walk through the doors of the Milwaukee Art Museum without taking in a colorful burst of Dale Chihuly’s glass artwork.
 The Museum’s Isola di San Giacomo in Palude Chandelier II (at left) is one of the most popular works in the Museum, located at the entry of the Quadracci Pavilion.
 Milwaukee’s Suzy B. Ettinger, who was recently featured in a great Milwaukee Journal Sentinel Style article, donated the artwork in 2001 to brighten the Museum’s new white Santiago Calatava-designed addition.

 The year 2012 is considered the 50th anniversary of the American Studio Glass movement.
 The anniversary is being celebrated with exhibitions and events across the country, organized in large part by the Art Alliance for Contemporary Glass.
-The Milwaukee Art … Continue reading

 One of the most important and perhaps most buried “under the wings” duties of the curatorial department is the care of the art collection (housing, safe transport, conservation) including the proper organization of what we have, where it is, who made it, how much it is worth, etc.

 As the Museum acquires new objects, we make a new TMS (our database, The Museum System) record that tracks everything from insurance values to the artist’s nationality and birth date.
 As time progresses, TMS becomes rich with information, but that is entirely dependent on constantly adding new data.

 A small thorn in our side was an old record saying “188 glass paperweights” and the location of four high-density storage boxes.
 And, that’s all it said.

 Were these 19th-century French millefiori paperweights?
 Folk art advertising paperweights?
 Tourist paperweights from 1950s Venice?
 We didn’t know.